pem2k/Read-me-generator/README.md

 ## Installation

-Install required dependencies listed in package.json
+To use this project you must install the required dependencies, inquirer@8 and node-fetch@2

 ## Usage

-Navigate to the containing folder of index.js through terminal, run the command "node index.js"
+Once the dependencies have been installed, navigate to index.js's containing folder in terminal, and run the command "node index.js"

+n/a

 ## Credits